 The entire ventilation system, including Class A exhaust flue, fresh air intakes, and B-Vent heat relief venting are predetermined on this appliance.

-The venting configuration may or may not include any or all of the following components, depending on design: proven draft switch model PDS-1, or ventilation fans.
+The venting configuration may or may not include any or all of the following components, depending on design: auto draft control model ADC-100, proven draft switch model PDS-1, or ventilation fans.